MichaIng/DietPi-Docs/docs/install.md

         You would need the next:

         - one **working PC with internet access**, helping to write the boot media
-        - one **disc drive**, to hold the DietPi system.
+        - one **disk drive**, to hold the DietPi system.
 It is written with the direct write image and will be the disk drive in the DietPi system.
         - **target PC** to be installed

         <h2>1.
 Download the DietPi direct write image</h2>